7 top retirement tips: Retirement advice for every age

 7. Consider insurance to help reduce your worries

-Even if you build a smart saving and investing strategy, unexpected events can occur.
+Even with a smart saving and investing strategy, unexpected events can occur.
 You could experience an illness that prevents you from working and earning an income.
 Or your home could be damaged in a storm.
-You need to protect yourself against the risks in today's world.
-Your financial advisor can help evaluate your personal situation and line up the right levels of protection, whether it's disability income insurance, long-term care coverage or auto, home and life policies.
-With sufficient protection, you can focus on the fun parts of planning for the future without having to worry as much about all the "what ifs" along the way.
+To protect yourself against these risks, consider how insurance — whether it's life insurance, disability income insurancelong-term care coverage or auto, home and umbrella life policies — can help.
+With sufficient protection, you can focus on planning for the future, without worrying too much about life’s uncertainties.

-Start planning for the dreams you've had for years.
-You may have decided you'll spend your retirement years traveling, volunteering or becoming a professional grandparent.
-Get in touch with your financial advisor and get specific on what that will look like.
-Now that you're a little bit closer to retirement, you can start thinking tactically to ensure your dreams and goals become your retirement reality.
+Start planning for the retirement lifestyle you've long strived for.
+You may have decided to spend your retirement years traveling, volunteering or becoming a professional grandparent.
+Now that you're a little bit closer to retirement, get more specific and start to refine your retirement vision.

 2. Catch up if you need to

-Saving as much as you can should be a top priority as you near retirement.
-Make sure you're maxing out contributions to your retirement accounts as much as you can, including making any available "catch-up" contributions to your 401(k) and IRA.
-If you’re between 50 and 64 years old, you may be able to tuck away extra 401(k) catch-up money to help you meet your retirement goals.
+Prioritize saving as you near retirement.
+Max out contributions to your retirement accounts as much as you can.
+If you’re between 50 and 64 years old, you’re eligible to make extra “catch-up” contributions to your 401(k) and IRA to help you meet your retirement goals.

 3. Consider consolidating retirement accounts